6 Best Accounting Software for Consultants in 2026

 1. Ramp

-Ramp combines corporate card functionality with built-in expense tracking and project-based spending controls.
-The system automatically categorizes transactions and tags them to specific projects or clients, enforces spending policies at the transaction level, and integrates directly with accounting platforms like QuickBooks and NetSuite without requiring manual receipt uploads.
+Ramp combines corporate card functionality with built-in expense tracking and project-based spending controls, helping consulting firms eliminate the manual reconciliation work that typically consumes hours during month-end close.
+The platform automatically categorizes transactions and tags them to specific projects or clients in real-time, enforces spending policies at the transaction level to prevent budget overruns, and integrates directly with accounting platforms like QuickBooks and NetSuite.
+This means consultants can capture client expenses the moment they happen without chasing receipts or manually allocating costs later.

 Who it's for: Small to mid-size consulting firms (10-200 employees) that bill clients for expenses and need visibility into both project-specific and overhead spending.
-Works particularly well for practices with distributed teams incurring client expenses.
+The platform works particularly well for practices with distributed teams incurring client expenses, where real-time spend controls and automated categorization save significant time compared to traditional expense management approaches.

-Who it isn't for: Solo consultants or very small practices that don't have significant expense management needs.
-Firms that need comprehensive project accounting features without the corporate card component should consider QuickBooks or Xero.
+Who it isn't for: Solo consultants or very small practices that don't have significant expense management needs beyond basic tracking.

 2. QuickBooks Online